mozman/ezdxf/docs/source/dxfinternals/dimstyle_table.rst

                             Use MLEADERSCALE to scale multileader objects created with the MLEADER command.

-                            * 0.0 = A reasonable default value is computed based on the scaling between the current model space viewport and paper space.
-If you are in paper space or model space and not using the paper space feature, the scale factor is 1.0.
+                            * 0.0 = A reasonable default value is computed based on the scaling between the current model space viewport and paperspace.
+If you are in paperspace or modelspace and not using the paperspace feature, the scale factor is 1.0.
                             * >0 = A scale factor is computed that leads text sizes, arrowhead sizes, and other scaled distances to plot at their face values.